Robust in Practice: Adversarial Attacks on Quantum Machine Learning: Background

 \subsection{Quantum Data Encoding}

+We now explain the feature maps used throughout the paper.
 Considering a normalized positive vector $u$ of length $n$, without loss of generality, we intuitively refer to it as a gray-scale image with $n$ pixels in this paper.
-We focus on a particular set of encoding schemes where each pixel $u_i\in[0,1]$ is featurized into a qubit-encoding state $\ket{\phi_i}$.
-To be classified is the product state $\ket{\phi}$ of them in the $2^n$-dimensional Hilbert space \cite{Stoudenmire2016,grant_hierarchical_2018,cao_cost-function_2020,martyn_entanglement_2020}, namely
+We focus on a particular set of encoding schemes where \bww{the normalized gray-scale value of each pixel, i.e., $u_i\in[0,1], i = 1, \dots, n$,} is featurized into a qubit-encoding state $\ket{\phi_i}$. \bww{The product state $\ket{\phi}$ to be classified is a tensor product state of these qubit-encoded pixels} in the $2^n$-dimensional Hilbert space \cite{Stoudenmire2016,grant_hierarchical_2018,cao_cost-function_2020,martyn_entanglement_2020}, namely

 The qubit-encoding states, Eq.~\eqref{eqn: product_states}, do not require a quantum random access memory (QRAM) \cite{giovannetti_quantum_2008} and are efficient in time to prepare.
 Other schemes including amplitude encoding (see e.g., \cite{larose_robust_2020}) are not considered here.
 We note that some of our results are general and independent of the encoding scheme.
-We further generalize Eq.~\eqref{eqn:qudit} to qudits where each pixel is mapped to a Hilbert space of higher dimension $d\geq2$, in which the $j$-th component of the qudit state is
+We further generalize Eq.~\eqref{eqn: product_states} to qudits. \bww{In this case each pixel is mapped to a Hilbert space of higher dimension $d\geq2$, with} the coefficient of the $j$-th component of the $i$-th qudit state \bww{given by}

 These qudit states are special cases of what are known as spin-coherent states \cite{Stoudenmire2016}, and the qubit states in Eq.~\eqref{eqn: product_states} correspond to $d=2$.